albertodemichelis/squirrel/doc/source/reference/api/object_creation_and_handling.rst

     :param void* userdata: Pointer to arbitrary data

 create a new native closure, pops n values set those as free variables of the new closure, and push the new closure in the stack.
+The arbitrary data is passed to subsequent calls to func.